TeeSeYan/Map_System_UE5/README.md

-# Parasomnia - Map System (Unreal Engine 5)
+# Map System (Unreal Engine 5)

 ---

 ## Overview
-Developed a fully functional in game map system during an internship project for Parasomnia.
+Developed an in game-map system during my internship.

-The system was rebuilt from scratch due to incomplete documentation and unstable prior implementation.
+The system was rebuilt to improve stability and make it easier to maintain and expand.
 The goal was to design a scalable and maintainable solution while supporting UI integration, player tracking and multi-floor navigation.

 ---